andreysolovyev1976/time_series/readme.md

 //write on a stack size of different systems, as well as their thread size - see the notes

-//for Value<ValueType> comparison to double is defined
+//for Value<ValueType> comparison to double is defined If you do upcast of the serie you'd better have upcast defined for a mapped_type

 //list the defines
 //list the global objects